About the Data Catalog

 • Support the re-use of research data in secondary analysis

-If you are interested in submitting a dataset to the NYU Data Catalog, would like to suggest additional datasets for inclusion, or are willing to serve as a local expert, please use the Contact Us form.
+If you are interested in submitting a dataset to the NYU Data Catalog, would like to suggest additional datasets for inclusion, or are willing to serve as a local expert, we would love to hear from you.
+Researchers are responsible for complying with institutional and federal policy related to data sharing.
+To get in touch, please use the Contact Us form or reach out via email to DL_datacatalog@nyulangone.org.

 The code used to create the NYU Data Catalog is open source and available via GitHub.
-Documentation and further information is available via OSF.
-If you would like to create a similar catalog, please use the Contact Us form to learn more about the multi-institution Data Discovery Collaboration.
+Documentation and further information are available via OSF.
+If you would like to create a similar catalog, please use the Contact Us form or reach out via email to DL_datacatalog@nyulangone.org to learn more about the multi-institution Data Discovery Collaboration.

 Including the NYU Data Catalog in DMPs

-If you are writing a grant application and plan to share your data (via a public repository, lab hosted server, by request, etc.) and make it discoverable with the NYU Data Catalog, below is sample language that can be inserted into your data sharing plan or the data sharing section of your data management plan (DMP).
+If you are writing a grant application and plan to share your data (via a public repository, lab hosted server, by request, etc.) and make it discoverable through the NYU Data Catalog, sample language that can be inserted into your data sharing plan or the data sharing section of your data management plan (DMP) can be found below.
 For NIH Data Management and Sharing plans, this text can be included under Element 4.

-• Data from this project will be described with rich metadata in the NYU Data Catalog (https://datacatalog.med.nyu.edu/) to increase findability and usefulness of the datasets.
+• Data from this project will be shared in [NAME OF REPOSITORY OR SERVER] and described with rich metadata in the NYU Data Catalog (https://datacatalog.med.nyu.edu/) to increase the findability and usefulness of the datasets.

 • OR

-• Data from this project will be described in the NYU Data Catalog (https://datacatalog.med.nyu.edu/) with rich metadata (including: description, keywords, format of dataset, instrumentation or software utilized/required, and information about who can access each dataset and how) to increase findability and usefulness of datasets.
+• Data from this project will be shared in [NAME OF REPOSITORY OR SERVER] and described in the NYU Data Catalog (https://datacatalog.med.nyu.edu/) with rich metadata (including: description, keywords, format of dataset, instrumentation or software utilized/required, and information about who can access each dataset and how) to increase the findability and usefulness of the datasets.

 The Data Discovery Collaboration